Milo1885/Tease-AI/README.md

 Stefaf: Integration of Class myDirectory: Status ongoing.
 	Testrun to sort Lists like Win-Explorer: initialized in v0.54.5.1

+# Changelog - Patch 54.9.0

+* Added Features:

+	* @PlayVideo() can now be used to specify video genres.
+For example:

+    @PlayVideo(Lesbian) - Plays a lesbian video
+    @PlayVideo(Blowjob, 30) - Plays 30 seconds of a blowjob video
+    @PlayVideo(10, Softcore) - Plays 10 seconds of as softcore video

+    The following genres may be specified: (Case doesn't matter, but @PlayVideo() only supports 1 genre to be specified)

+    Hardcore
+	Softcore
+	Lesbian
+	Blowjob
+	Femdom
+	Femsub
+	JOI
+	CH
+	General
+	Hardcore Domme
+	Softcore Domme
+	Lesbian Domme
+	Blowjob Domme
+	Femdom Domme
+	Femsub Domme
+	JOI Domme
+	CH Domme
+	General Domme

+* Miscellaneous:

+    * Filtering process optimized to work in one pass instead of three (dariobrun)

 # Changelog - Patch 54.8.0

 * Added Features: